-SUPPLY AND DEMAND

-Read the "The Price of Produce."
-The article explains how supply and demand affects prices.
+SUPPLY AND DEMAND Read the "The Price of Produce" to learn about the economic principle of supply and demand and how it affects prices.
 Use what you learn to answer the questions.

-Scenario 1: Extreme cold weather destroys much of Georgia's peach crop.
-1. The supply of peaches goes Check oneupdown 2.
-Do you think the price of peaches will go up or down?
-Explain Do you think demand for peaches will change?
+Scenario 1: Unexpected cold weather destroys much of Georgia's peach crop.
+1. How does this event affect the supply of peaches?
+2. Do you think the price of peaches will go up or down?
+Explain 3.
+Do you think demand for peaches will change?
 Why or why not?
-Scenario 2: A grocery store has stocked up on a new brand of cereal.
-Customers aren't buying it.
-1. The store now has an Check oneoversupplyundersupply 2.
-Do you think the price will go up or down?
+Scenario 2: A grocery store has stocked up on a new brand of cereal, but customers aren't buying it.
+1. How does this affect the store's cereal supply?
+2. Do you think the price will go up or down?
 Explain 3.
 Do you think demand for the cereal will change as a result?
 Why or why not?
-Scenario 3: A popular video game is selling out too quickly.
-Stores can't keep it in stock.
-1. The stores' supply goes Check oneupdown 2.
-Do you think the price will go up or down?
+Scenario 3: A new video game is so popular that stores sell out too quickly to keep the game in stock.
+1. How does this affect stores' supply of the video game?
+2. Do you think the price will go up or down?
 Explain 3.
 Do you think demand for the video game will change as a result?
 Why or why not?
 Try It!
 Share this page with a parent or guardian.
 Does he or she agree with your ideas about how consumers will react to price changes?

-Common Core State Standards: RI.4.1, RI.4.7
+Common Core State Standards: RI.5.1, RI.5.7; RI.6.1, RI.6.7